JoycexChan/Joyce-s-Biomedical-Pipelines/15_IRR_overview.md

 > *"Oh, my research partner is teasing me. lol."*

-This can help shift the AI from **reviewer mode toward collaborative-researcher mode**.
+This helps shift the AI from **reviewer mode toward collaborative-researcher mode**.

-It does not completely eliminate safety or review behavior, but it provides a useful way to detect the difference between **context-driven responses and safety/reviewer routing**.

 ---